How to Wow Patients with a Customized Patient Letter

 - For each patient, remove paragraphs not applicable to their surgery.

-- Save the template of the forms in a folder or on your network and label them appropriately.
+- Save the templates of the surgery letter to a patient in a folder or on your network and label them appropriately.

 - Create one folder for each surgeon / surgery type / hospital.